subsquid/docs/docs/develop-a-squid/logging.md

 # Logging

-A `Logger` interface is injected into the handler context with `ctx.log` and it is bound to the namespace `sqd:processor:mapping`.
-This is the recommended way of logging for squid processors.
+A [`Logger`](https://github.com/subsquid/squid/tree/master/util/logger) interface is injected into the handler context with `ctx.log`.
+It is bound to the namespace `sqd:processor:mapping`.
+The context logger is a recommended way of logging for squid processors.

 The `Logger` exposes different the following levels of severity, in the increasing order: